Idaho Pest Library

 DangerousBlattella germanica

-German cockroaches are small, light brown roaches with two distinctive dark parallel stripes running from head to wing b...
+German cockroaches are small light-brown roaches with two dark parallel stripes that run from the back of the head down ...

 Silverfish